streamlit/docs/content/kb/using-streamlit/sanity-checks.md

 streamlit version
 ```

-...and then verify that the version number printed is `1.2.0`.
+...and then verify that the version number printed corresponds to the version number displayed on [PyPI](https://pypi.org/project/streamlit/).

 **Try reproducing the issue now.** If not fixed, keep reading on.